vitorcezli/idempotence/README.md

 - The functions annotated with `@Idempotent` must return void, or an object that implements the `Serializable` interface (all primitives implement this interface).
-The object of the first call is saved in the idempotence metadata and returned instead of executing the next calls.
+The object of the first call is saved in the idempotence metadata and returned on the next calls, which are not executed because to assure idempotence.

 ### Example

-Suppose you want to assure idempotence when sending e-mail to an user, and consider that `User.toHashCode()` is a great hash function that can distinguish the users.
+Suppose you want to have idempotence when sending e-mail to an user, and consider that `User.toHashCode()` is a great hash function that can distinguish the users.
 This way, you can use the `@Idempotent` annotation to include just the user, and indicate to apply `toHashCode()` to differentiate among method calls: